-So, when it comes to planning your move, you may want to sacrifice convenience in exchange for a lighter bill.
+So, when it comes to planning your move, you may want to sacrifice a lighter bill in exchange for peace of mind.

-To help you make that decision, we’ve broken down the costs of moving locally in Chicago for 3 different moving options.
+To help you make that decision, we’ve broken down the costs of local movinng in Chicago for 3 different moving options.

 If you’re coming from out of state, we’ve got a Chicago relocation guide that should help make your transition an easy one.

-And for pricing on out of state movers check out our relocation cost calculator.
+And for pricing on out of state movers check out our relocation cost calculator for an instant moving quote.

-Alright, let’s dive into pricing for moving locally in Chicago.
+Alright, let’s dive into pricing for a local move in Chicago, Illinois.
 If you want to jump to a specific section use the links below.

 - Average cost to hire a moving company